FREE pick up in Perth. Flat rate standard and express postage Australia wide. Shipping to New Zealand also available. (Excl pumps)

 If you are having issues...

-The most common complaints are discomfort and/or low output.
-Over the years I have seen numerous times that finding the correct size flange can help decrease this discomfort and potentially increase output.
+The most common complaints from using the incorrect size are discomfort and/or low output.
+Over the years I have seen numerous times that the correct size flange can help decrease this discomfort and potentially increase output.

 Here is an article I wrote about why it is so important, plus more information on sizing